am-eskandari/comp2216-user-guide-project/README.md

 ## Conclusion

 Through our teamwork and commitment to clear communication, we created a comprehensive user guide for Microsoft Excel.
-We hope that this guide serves as a valuable resource for our readers and assists them in becoming proficient Excel users.
-We appreciate your interest in our Excel User Guide Documentation.
+We hope that this guide is useful to our readers. and we appreciate your interest in our Excel User Guide Documentation.

 This document was built on: [Material for MkDocs](https://github.com/squidfunk/mkdocs-material)

 ## Acknowledgements

 - This document was built on: [Material for MkDocs](https://github.com/squidfunk/mkdocs-material)
 - This user guide has borrowed some formatting and content organization ideas from [**Megan Kuo's Express.js User Documentation**](https://megankuo.github.io/Express-User-Documentation/).
-We would like to thank their team for providing us with this fantastic resources.
+We thank their team for providing us with this fantastic resources.